Nick Ariondo

 Ariondo has appeared as featured artist in the Los Angeles Times, Keyboard Magazine, Accordion Arts, Strings Magazine Journal of the American Viola Society and in several international accordion-related newsletters & periodicals.
-Upon review of Ariondo's chamber work for viola and accordion, Strings Magazine wrote "the combination was fresh to the ears: Ariondo, a virtuoso accordion player, gave a dazzling performance, exchanging bravura variations with the violist.
+Upon review of Ariondo chamber work for viola and accordion, Strings Magazine wrote "the combination was fresh to the ears: Ariondo, a virtuoso accordion player, gave a dazzling performance, exchanging bravura variations with the violist.
 They should go on the road with this one!"

 Background

 Nick Ariondo was born in Pittsburgh, Pennsylvania and started private accordion lessons at age 7 under the tutelage of TV personality Mario DiNardo.
 Whilst still new students, Nick and his older brother, Anthony, began playing for church functions, fashion shows and family events in the late 1950s before traveling to the west coast.
 Nick's ethnic background is Italian-American: parents Nick Ariondo, Sr. and Grace (Nese) Ariondo.
 His grandparents came to the U.S from Naples, Italy.